-Keywords: instructional competence, personal characteristics, teachers, teaching effectiveness
+Keywords: instructional competence, personal characteristics, teachers, teaching effectiveness.

-INTRODUCTION
+1. INTRODUCTION

 Teaching is complex and demanding work that requires highly specialized skills and knowledge to provide significant impact on student learning.
 Improving the learning outcomes of all students, regardless of their socioeconomic background or geographic location, is the key objective for education.
 Successful teachers have a deep understanding of the subjects they teach, use appropriate instructional methods, and apply various classroom assessment strategies.
 These teachers participate in sustained, intellectually rigorous professional learning regarding the subjects they teach, the strategies they use to teach those subjects, the findings of cognitive scientists regarding human learning, and the means by which they assess student progress in achieving high academic standards.